jesse-d-marder/regression-project/README.md

 For this project I followed the data science pipeline:

 Planning: I established the goals for this project and the relevant questions I wanted to answer.
-I developed a Trello board to help keep track of open and completed work.
+I developed a Trello board to help keep track of open and completed work (https://trello.com/b/mT9nMlHN/zillow-regression-project).

 Acquire: The data for this project is from a SQL Database called 'zillow'.
 The wrangle.py script is used to query the database for the required data tables and returns the data in a Pandas DataFrame.
 This script also saves the DataFrame to a .csv file for faster subsequent loads.
 The script will check if the zillow_2017.csv file exists in the current directory and if so will load it into memory, skipping the SQL query.